zulhilmizainuddin/androidmon/README.md

 # androidmon

-An application for monitoring android process cpu and memory usage created using Node.js, Github's Electron and Chart.js.
+An application for monitoring android process cpu, memory and network usage created using Node.js, Github's Electron and Chart.js.

-It also provides cpu and memory usage logging capability in csv format for easy import into Excel.
+It also provides cpu, memory and network usage logging capability in csv format for easy import into Excel.

 ## Getting Started